 Our video explains more about timing your switch when you're coming to the end of a fixed deal.

 As far as the calendar year is concerned, the best time to switch your energy will be before the colder winter months start around October.
-When the days get shorter and the sun begins setting earlier, you’ll be using more electricity than usual for the lights and more gas than usual to heat your home and stave off the colder temperatures.
+When the days get shorter and the sun begins setting earlier, you’ll be using more gas and electricity than usual for the lights and heating to help stave off the colder temperatures.
 Making sure you switch before winter should therefore help you spend less on your energy at a time when you’ll be using more of it than usual.

 The best time within your contract to switch your energy deal is when you no longer have to pay early exit fees.
 The amount of time it takes to switch supplier varies, and you could inadvertently end up paying a few days or weeks’ worth of standard variable tariff fees.
 The process could take up to a month to complete, even with the Energy Switch Guarantee which states that switches should take place within five days.
 Customers are entitled to switch to a new deal or supplier from 49 days before the end of their contract, with Ofgem stating that exit fees should not be applicable to switches from a fixed-term tariff within that window.